 Knowing that you're printing your marketing materials in an eco-friendly manner allows you to introduce a credible green approach to your marketing strategy.

 You’ll be a crusader against global warming and give customers what they’re demanding from brands.

 Communicate your commitment by using the Carbon Balanced Print logo on your printed materials to demonstrate your approach to the planet’s wellbeing.

 How Does This Make a Difference to Our Planet?

-Carbon Balance Prints funds World Land Trust, an international conservation charity World Land Trust who protect and restore carbon-rich wildlife habitats in the tropics.
+Carbon Balance Print funds World Land Trust, an international conservation charity that protects and restores carbon-rich wildlife habitats in the tropics.

 The Land-Use sector could be 50% of short-term mitigation potential, and nearly 40% of the 2030 emissions gap.

 Landscapes can save us more than renewable energy efficacy and transport put together.
 Learn more about Carbon Balanced Print and the World Land Trust.

 Now you know how beneficial print can be in this digital landscape and how eco-friendly it can be, you’ll want to know exactly what it is that you and your business can print.
 When you take into account that there are so many techniques and machines around now that are available to use, it means you have plenty of options to choose from.

 Let’s run through some of the more popular materials that can be printed for businesses to leave the biggest impact.